 Today, the Adani Foundation reaches out to 3.4 Million people annually across 2,315 villages in 18 states of India.
 The success story of Adani Foundation is crafted by the communities who have taken ownership of the initiatives, ensuring that the impact is sustainable.
-This a leap towards developing an inclusive projects that benefit women, children, differently-abled people, SC/ST and tribal communities, fisherfolk and farmers.
+This a leap towards developing an inclusive society, with specific attention to projects that benefit women, children, differently-abled people, SC/ST and tribal communities, fisherfolk and farmers.
 It is doing so by facilitating quality education, enabling the youth with income-generating skills, promoting a healthy society, and supporting infrastructure development.